filipesilva/angular-cli-perf-benchmark/README.md

 After gathering new benchmark information, it can be recorded here and commented out from the CircleCI job list.

+It's important to note that the first build of the `CLI version 8 with differential loading` and `CLI version 7` variants will always use more cores and take more memory.
+This happens because `terser-webpack-plugin` uses both parallel processes and a cache that is cleared on reinstalling the node modules.
+Cache hits don't spawn extra processes nor perform any work.

 These results should be updated when either the setup or the project SHA change.

 Projects yet to add: